I am traveling with a church group in July to Sri Lanka to help at an orphanage and to evangelize. how much danger is there?

 There is no danger at all for you in Sri Lanka.
 It is safer place than most countries in the world today Evangelism refers to the practice of relaying information about a particular set of beliefs to others who do not hold those beliefs.
 The term is often used in reference to Christianity.Why not just help out at the orphanage without any strings attached. this is the true spirit of giving . over 7 years agoAnswered by Malin via WorldNomads.com

-No strings attached help is always appreciated ,you don't propagate religion by giving food and clothes . about 6 years agoAnswered by jay via WorldNomads.com
+No strings attached help is always appreciated ,you don't propagate religion by giving food and clothes . over 6 years agoAnswered by jay via WorldNomads.com